-Table 115 User Account: Add/Edit
+Table 140 User Account: Add/Edit

 LABEL DESCRIPTION User Name This field is read-only if you are editing the user account.
 Enter a descriptive name for the user account.
 The user name can be up to 15 alphanumeric characters (0-9, A-Z, a-z, -, with no spaces).
 With advanced account security enabled, the user names must be a minimum length of six characters and include both letters and numbers.
-Password Specify the password associated to this account.
+New Password Specify the password associated to this account.
 The password can be 6 to 15 alphanumeric characters (0-9, A-Z, a-z, -, with no spaces), not containing the user name.
 It must contain both letters and numbers.
 The characters are displayed as asterisks () in this field.
-Verify Password Enter the exact same password that you just entered in the above field.
-New Password This field is displayed only when you are editing the user account.
-Type your new system password (6 to 15 alphanumeric characters (0-9, A-Z, a-z, -, with no spaces), not containing the user name).
-Verify Password This field is displayed only when you are editing the user account.
-Enter the exact same password that you just entered in the above field.
-Retry Times The Device can lock a user out if you use a wrong user name or password to log in the Device.
-Enter up to how many times a user can re-enter his/her account information before the Device locks the user out.
+Verify New Password Enter the exact same password that you just entered in the above field.
+Retry Times The SBG3600-N Series can lock a user out if you use a wrong user name or password to log in the SBG3600-N Series.
+Enter up to how many times a user can re-enter his/her account information before the SBG3600-N Series locks the user out.
 Idle Timeout Enter the number of minutes that the system can idle before being logged out.
 Lock Period Enter the number of minutes for the lockout period.
-A user cannot log into the Device during the lockout period, even if he/she enters correct account information.
+A user cannot log into the SBG3600-N Series during the lockout period, even if he/she enters correct account information.
 Group This field is read-only if you are editing the user account.
 Select a type of login account.
 The web configurator screens and privileges vary depending on which account type you use to log in.
-Administrator accounts can configure the Device while User accounts can only view some status information.
+Administrator accounts can configure the SBG3600-N Series while User accounts can only view some status information.
 Users logged in with either type of account can access the Internet.
-File Sharing Service (SAMBA) Select Enabl e to allow the file sharing feature with this user account.
+File Sharing Service (SAMBA) Select Enable to allow the file sharing feature with this user account.
 This allows the user to access shared files in USB storage.
 Samba allows file and print sharing between computers running Windows and computers running Unix.
 File Share Name Enter a name for the shared resource (profile).
 For example, the user can connect to 192.168.1.1/ <file name="" share="">.</file> File Share Directory Enter the shared root directory.
 File Sharing Writable Select if you want the files in the shared directory to be writable or not.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to exit this screen without saving.